-USEPA Region 8 has also recently published a report on selection of acute and chronic Reference Doses for Inorganic Arsenic, intended to apply to exposures of 1-14 days and 15 days-7 years.
+USEPA Region 8 has also published a report on selection of acute and chronic Reference Doses for Inorganic Arsenic, intended to apply to exposures of 1-14 days and 15 days-7 years (USEPA Region 8, 2001).
 The use of the term "reference dose" in the Region 8 report "apply to readily soluble forms of arsenic and are intended to include total oral exposure to inorganic arsenic, that is drinking water, food, and soil.
 "The report concludes that a NOAEL value of 0.015 mg/kg/day from a study by Mazumder et al (Int.
 J. Epidem.
-27: 871-877) can be used for acute and subchroninc reference dose values, with an uncertainty factor of 1.
-Alternately, the LOAEL of 0.05 mg/kg/day and an uncertainty factor of 3 (for extrapolation from the LOAEL to the NOAEL) could be selected from this same study.
-A full factor of 10 was not employed by Region 8 based on the reasoning that a No Effect Level "is likely at an exposure only slightly below the effect level" (USEPA Region 8, 2001).
+27: 871-877) can be used for acute and subchronic reference dose values, with an uncertainty factor of 1.
+Alternately, the LOAEL of 0.05 mg/kg/day and an uncertainty factor of 3 (for extrapolation from the LOAEL to the

+NOAEL) could be selected from this same study.
+A full factor of 10 was not employed by Region 8 based on the reasoning that a No Adverse Effect Level "is likely at an exposure only slightly below the effect level" (USEPA Region 8, 2001).
 However, this report did not discuss severity or irreversibility of effects observed in the Mizuta et al. report as a factor in selecting the uncertainty factor, which was taken into consideration by the OPP HIARC.
 Further, the effect observed in the Mazumder et al. study of hyperkeratosis is a result of chronic exposure and not short- or intermediate-term exposure and was thus felt to be inappropriate for determination of short- and intermediate-term incidental oral risk.
+The Region 8 report was part of the background documents presented to the 2001 SAP.